NALTP/Rules/README.md

     - (c) Free agency period:
       - (i) Regular season:
         - (1) There will be a single, primary, free agency period completed live followed by additional asynchronous free agency periods as announced by the CRC.
-        - (2) The primary free agency period will begin following the third week of NLTP games and be completed in three stages.
+        - (2) The primary free agency period will begin following the second week of NLTP games and be completed in three stages.
 	  - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
 	  - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.
 	  - (cc) The third stage of the primary free agency period will consist of all remaining free agents being drafted through a second snake draft.